exevil/rss-buddy/README.md

 - State Manager: Tests for state tracking and persistence
 - AI Interface: Tests for both real and mock AI interfaces
 - Feed Processor: Tests for feed processing and article evaluation
+- Date Handling: Specialized tests for the date parsing and comparison logic

 ### Project Organization